wzedi/terraform-aws-demo/README.md

 ## Possible improvements given time

-* The userdata creates a bunch of files with bash heredocs - there are better ways to do that
+* The userdata creates a bunch of files with bash heredocs - there are likely ways to do that
 * the DB password lookup in the PHP script shells out to the AWS CLI - this would be better done with the AWS SDK
 * Fully implement IAM authentication to the database
 * PHP script not connecting successfully to the database - I think possibly related to MySQL 8 - possibly an exercise for the interview